You are viewing the global institutional website

 Educational nodes

-What each territory learns
+What each chapter teaches and learns

-New York
+New York/Venezuela

 Works with education as transnational mediation: connecting the Venezuelan diaspora with its own cultural production, building audiences for Venezuelan art in diaspora, and developing social-emotional learning in contexts of displacement and memory.